 Who Can Benefit from Weighted Blankets?

-There are lots of benefits of weighted blankets.
-Though scientific research is somewhat scarce.
+While scientific research is somewhat scarce, there are plenty of benefits that come with weighted blankets.
 However, the limited studies that have taken place are very promising for people who have anxiety or struggle with insomnia.

 At least one study from 2016 (involving people who wore a weighted blanket during wisdom teeth extraction), found that a weighted blanket increased activity in the parasympathetic nervous system.
 This is the part of your nervous system that is most active when you’re at rest – also known as “rest and digest” mode.